 1. Visit Tintern Abbey

-The obvious activity after completing one of the above Tintern walking trails is to visit Tintern Abbey.
-The gothic abbey is glorious to look at from the road or lookouts like the Devil’s Pulpit.
+Once you have completed one of the Tintern walking trails, you can visit Tintern Abbey.
+The gothic abbey is glorious to look at from the road.
+However, it’s even more impressive when you’re standing directly inside.

-A section of the abbey is open to the public, although you must keep to the designated paths because pieces of the abbey are continuously crumbling off despite restorations.
+A section of the abbey is open to the public, although you must keep to the designated paths because pieces of the abbey are continuously crumbling off despite restoration efforts.

 2. Have a pub meal

-Rather conveniently, there’s a traditional pub right next to Tintern Abbey called the Anchor Inn pub.
-It has a large garden terrace.
+There is a traditional pub next door to Tintern Abbey, the Anchor Inn pub.
+It has a large garden terrace and views of the abbey.

-The pub’s Sunday roast came as a welcome treat following my first Tintern Abbey hike, but they also have a staple menu containing typical British pub grub like fish and chips, Wye Valley rump steak, and breaded scampi.
+The Sunday roast was a welcome treat following my first Tintern Abbey hike, but they also have a staple menu containing typical British pub grub like fish and chips, Wye Valley rump steak, and breaded scampi.

 There are a couple of other pubs in Tintern village.
 They are called The Wild Hire and The Rose & Crown, but I haven’t visited them and I can’t vouch for the food.